compTAG/student-resources/reports/nsf-prereport.md

 * Full name: TODO
 * e-mail: TODO
 * Funding support (list all, including travel support):
 * International Travel?
-TODO (if yes, which countries and how long in each country?)
+TODO (if yes, which countries and how long (number of days) in each country?)

 ## Research Activiites / Results

+Try to break up what you've worked on over this reporting period into a list of specific projects.
+For each project, copy/paste the bulleted list below.

 + Project: TODO
-* Accomplishments: TODO: describe the accomplishments that you have made towards the grant goals during this reporting period.
+* Accomplishments: TODO: describe the accomplishments that you have made during this reporting period.
 * Next steps: TODO: describe the next steps (if any)
 * Impact: TODO: describe the impact of this project
 * Your Role: TODO